 What to do if your 2020 Cherokee County NC Tax Value is High

-Did you get a high tax appraisal value for your 2020 Cherokee County NC Values?
-Every property owner in Murphy NC, Andrews NC, Marble NC, Brasstown NC, and all around are receiving their new appraisal values in the mail.
-If your value came back accurate or low even, you do not need to do anything.
-If it is high, watch the video below to learn how to go through the appeals process.
+Did you receive a high Cherokee County NC Tax Value for your 2020 property appraisal?
+Property owners in Murphy NC, Andrews NC, Marble NC, Brasstown NC, and surrounding areas are receiving their updated tax values by mail.
+If your Cherokee County NC Tax Value appears accurate or even low, there’s no need to take action.
+But if it seems too high, watch the video below to learn how to navigate the appeals process with confidence.

 Beware Inflated Appraisals – They Don’t Help Your Real Estate in Murphy NC